Table of Contents

 The area over which canal irrigation water flows by gravity is known as the command area in irrigation.

 Types of Command Areas in Irrigation

 There are three types of command areas which are explained below:

 1. Gross Command Area:

-Gross Command Area is the total area which can be economically irrigated from an irrigation scheme without considering the limitations of water.
-It is denoted by GCA.
-It includes cultivating land as well as roads, wastelands, forests, barren land, etc.
+✔ Gross Command Area is the total area that can be economically irrigated from an irrigation scheme without considering water limitations.

 GCA = CCA + Uncultivable area